ed1d1a8d/personal-website/content/posts/taylor-series/index.md

 # Introduction

 Recently I had to bound the error in a Taylor expansion.
 However I forgot the form of the error term, so I had to look it up.
 This was not the first time I've had to look it up.
-In fact, though I first learned about Taylor expansions in 2014, for the past 7 years I have never been able to remember the remainder formula.
+In fact, though I first learned about Taylor expansions in 2014{{< sidenote >}}
+    Shoutout to Ms. Dartnell!
+{{< /sidenote >}},
+up till 2021 I struggled to remember the remainder formula.

+This post is my attempt to
-So, I decided to re-derive Taylor expansions in a way I can finally remember.
-This blogpost details the approach, which I think is pretty simple.
+re-derive Taylor expansions in a way I can finally remember.

 # Approach